It’s Springtime: How Do You Use Up Lettuce and Herbs?

 - One of my favorite braised lettuce dishes is from Julia Child‘s Mastering the Art of French Cooking.
 Here’s a variation on it from Whisk: A Food Blog.

 - Want something quicker?
 This Braised Lettuce and Peas recipe by Aida Mollencamp looks promising.
 I’m definitely giving it a whirl next time there’s lettuce in my organics box.

 - Note that while you can’t freeze fresh lettuce, you can freeze leftover braised lettuce.
 Add it directly from the freezer to vegetable stocks and soups.

 - Lettuce Sauce!
 Yes, seriously.
 It’s bright and fresh with salmon as well as with milder flaky white fish, chicken or over cooked and raw vegetables.
 Try this Bibb Lettuce Sauce by Emeril Lagasse.

 - Also truly wonderful is lettuce soup.
-Think cream of spinach with bacon and onion but wilt lettuce instead.
+Think cream of spinach with bacon and onion but with lettuce instead.
 Afraid of winging it?
-Here are some interesting recipes to follow: Tangy Herbed Lettuce Soup from The Nourishing Gourmet and Arugula and Red Onion Soup from Collected Quotidian.
+Here are some interesting recipes to follow: Tangy Herbed Lettuce Soup from The Nourishing Gourmet and Broccoli Arugula Soup from Joy the Baker.